vegaapp/MCUcaoticsystem/README.md

 # MCUcaoticsystem
-Show Implement caotic Lorenz, Rossler and Chan un Arduino Mega 2560
+Show Implement caotic Lorenz, Rossler and Chan oscillator in Arduino Mega 2560

 In arduino code, call funtion in main loop: